-- Where the accounts of the business or profession were required to be audited under section 44AB, the details to be filled in these parts which are also required to be reported in the report of audit by the auditors, should broadly match with the details as given in the report of audit.
+- Where the accounts of the business or profession were required to be audited under section 44AB, the details to be filled in these parts which are also required to be reported in the report of an audit by the auditors should broadly match with the details as given in the report of audit.

 - Purchases are to be shown exclusive of taxes and the details of taxes paid on the purchases are to be indicated separately in the relevant rows.
 However, where it is not possible to segregate the details of the different taxes paid on the purchases, the same may be included and shown in the details of purchases.

 - In Part A-QD, the quantitative details may be furnished only in respect of principal items.

 PART A- OL

 - This part is to be filled by the official liquidator in respect of the company